 - Dynamic code analysis

-- Team discuss about how much work has been completed.
+- How much work has been completed?

-- What are the plans to resolve technical issues.
+- What are the plans to resolve technical issues?

-- What steps need to done to complete the projects etc.
+- What steps need to done to complete the projects etc?

-Q #23.
-What is tracer bullet?
+Q #23) What is a tracer bullet?

+Answer: It can be defined as a spike with the current architecture or the current set of best practices.
 The purpose of a tracer bullet is to examine how an end-to-end process will work and examine feasibility.

-If capacity is measured in man hours then Completed story points/team capacity
+If capacity is measured in man-hours then Completed story points/team capacity

-Q #25.
-What is Agile manifesto?
+Q #25) What is Agile manifesto?

 Answer: Agile manifesto defines an iterative and people-centric approach to software development.
 It has 4 key values and 12 principals.